 CAVE BEACH, JERVIS BAY

 Not to be confused with the aforementioned Caves Beach, Cave Beach is located on the other side of Sydney in Booderee National Park — about a three-hour drive south from Sydney.
-As well as its namesake cave, at the western end of the beach, the beach is known for its turquoise waters primed for snorkelling, surfing and swimming .
+As well as its namesake cave, at the western end of the beach, it is known for its turquoise waters primed for snorkelling, surfing and swimming.
 If you're planning to spend the night there, you'll find a secluded campsite 300 metres from the beach.

 PINDAR CAVE, BRISBANE WATER

 Contemplating a cave party?
 Pindar Cave might well be your first choice.
-It's an enormous overhang made of sandstone that can accommodate as many as 50 troglodytes at once.
+It's an enormous overhang made of sandstone that can accommodate as many as 50 explorers at once.
 And you're perfectly welcome to stay the night.
-To reach Pindar, jump on a Central Coast or Newcastle-bound train to Wondabyne Station, from where the cave is located three or four hours on foot.
-Speaking of sleepovers, you might want to check out our ten best caves for camping near Sydney.
+To reach Pindar, jump on a Central Coast or Newcastle-bound train to Wondabyne Station.
+From there, the cave is located three or four hours on foot.
+If you're driving up, there are several places to park your car before venturing into the national park.